-The fiscal portfolios will deliver the largest volume of CD in FY24 with 90 activities, including 25 to FCS.
-This represents 45 percent of the total FY24 plan.
+The fiscal portfolios will deliver the largest volume of CD in FY2024 with 90 activities, including 25 to FCS.
+This represents 45 percent of the Center's FY2024 plan.
 The PFM workplan will, inter-alia, continue to support modernization of PFM legal frameworks, improvements in the management of fiscal risks (including from state-owned enterprises and climate change), strengthen medium-term perspective in budget preparation, and improve public investment management, fiscal reporting and transparency, and cash and debt management.
 CD on tax and customs administration largely aim at further improving revenue mobilization, taxpayer services via digital solutions, regional trade, governance arrangements, and transparency (Table 3).

-FY24 CD in the proposed areas remain critical for countries to address fiscal sustainability issues and for achieving structural benchmarks agreed with the Fund under different program engagements.
+FY2024 CD remains critical for countries to address fiscal sustainability issues and for achieving structural benchmarks agreed with the Fund under different program engagements.
 Structural benchmarks under IMF programs largely include fiscal targets on revenue mobilization (Madagascar, Seychelles), implementation of debt management strategy (Seychelles), and digitalization of taxpayer services (Mozambique).
 The plan provides for further scaling-up support in high-payoff areas including on climate, gender, digitalization, and governance.
-Out of the 92 activities over 60 percent will directly or indirectly support the outcomes in these areas.